+\ &quot;But because I seemed reluctant to entertain his views, he expelled me from his dwelling."

-7. That "God blesses a doctrine preached (new or old) to the saving of souls from death, does not prove that every circumstance of it is true; for a predestinarian preacher may save souls."
+- done all."
+And with the same serene cheerful countenance he fell asleep, without one struggle, or sigh, or groan.
+I cannot therefore doubt but the Spirit of God bore an inward witness with his spirit, that he was a child of God. - 7.
+That "God blesses a doctrine preached (new or old) to the saving of souls from death, does not prove that every circumstance of it is true; for a predestinarian preacher may save souls."
 But it undoubtedly proves, that the main of what is preached is the truth as it is in Jesus.
 For it is only the gospel of Jesus Christ which is the power of God unto salvation.
-Human wisdom, as human taws, may restrain from outward sin; but they cannot avail as to the saving of the soul.
+Human wisdom, as human laws, may restrain from outward sin; but they cannot avail as to the saving of the soul.
 If God gives this blessing to what is preached, it is a sufficient "proof of his approbation."
-But I will not contend about words, or when his blessing is allowed, dispute whether it has his approbation or not.

-8. But to argue on your own supposition: you say, "It only shows that novelty, which has a natural tendency to awakening, may, when God pleases, have an efficacious tendency to amending."
+But I will not contend about words, or when his blessing is allowed, dispute whether it has his approbation or not. - S. But to argue on your own supposition: you say, "It only shows that novelty, which has a natural tendency to awakening, may, when God pleases, have an efficacious tendency to amending."
 Well, then; if the novelty of an indifferent circumstance, such as place, has a natural tendency to awakening, surely we may use it according to its natural tendency, in order to awaken those that sleep in sin!
-And if God has in fact been pleased to use it beyond its natural tendency, to make it efficacious for amending as well as awakening, ought we not to acquiesce, yea, and rejoice therein?

-9. But are sinners amended?
+And if God has in fact been pleased to use it beyond its natural tendency, to make it efficacious for amending as well as awakening, ought we not to acquiesce, yea, and rejoice therein? - 9.
+But are sinners amended?
 Are they saved from their sins?
 Are they truly converted to God?
 Here is, what always must be, the main question.
 That many are in some sort converted, is owned.
 But to what are they converted?
-"To the belief of such proofies incredible stuff as transubstantiation? or to the Popish severities of flesh-fastings, celibacies, and other monkeries?"
+"To the belief of such proofless incredible stuff as transubstantiation? or to the Popish severities of flesh-fastings, celibacies, and other monkeries?"
 Not so.
-If they are converted at all, they are converted from all manner of wickedness, "to a sober, right-cous, and godly life."
+If they are converted at all, they are converted from all manner of wickedness, "to a sober, righteous, and godly life."
 Such a uniform practice is true outward holiness.
-And wherever this is undeniably found, we ought to believe there is holiness of heart: seeing the tree is known by its fruits.

-10. That "the conversion of sinners to this holiness is no miracle at all," is new doctrine indeed!
+And wherever this is undeniably found, we ought to believe there is holiness of heart: soeing the tree is known by its fruits. - 10.
+That "the conversion of sinners to this holiness is no miracle at all," is new doctrine indeed!
 So new to me, that I never heard it before, either among Protestants or Papists.
 I think a miracle is a work of Omnipotence, wrought by the supernatural power of God.
 Now, if the conversion of sinners to holiness is not such a work, I cannot tell what is.
 I apprehend our Lord accounts it a greater work than giving sight to the blind, yea, or raising the dead.
-For it was after he had raised Lazarus from the dead that he told his apostles, 'Verily, verily, I say unto you, he that believeth on me, the works that I do, shall he de also.
-And greater works s 5 But because I seemed reluctant to entertain his views, he expelled me from his dwelling."

-than these shall he do, because I go unto my Father.'
+For it was after he had raised Lazarus from the dead that he told his apostles, 'Verily, verily, I say unto you, he that believeth on me, the works that I do, shall he do also.
+And greater works than these shall he do, because I go unto my Father.'
 Greater outward works they could not do.
-It remains, therefore, that we understand those solemn words of converting souls to God: which is indeed a greater work than any that can be wrought on the body.
+It remains, therefore, that we understand those solemn words, of converting souls to God: which is indeed a greater work than any that can be wrought on the body.